Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 Headache

-Soreness in the scalp when touched (eg, scratched)
+Pain in the scalp when touched (for example, scratching)

-Temporal (giant cell) arteritis is a rather rare systemic vascular disease, the main manifestations of which are signs of damage to the vessels of the pool of the external and internal carotid arteries and, very rarely, arterial trunks extending directly from the aortic arch.
+Temporal (giant cell) arteritis is a rather rare systemic vascular disease, the main manifestations of which are signs of damage to the vessels of the external and internal carotid arteries and, very rarely, arterial trunks extending directly from the aortic arch.

-This disease in the vast majority of cases is detected in patients of a fairly advanced age (in persons who have not yet turned 50, only isolated cases of the disease are diagnosed).
-When studying the features of temporal arteritis, it was found that very often the symptoms of this disease occur along with manifestations of polymyalgia rheumatica.
+In the vast majority of cases, this disease is detected in patients of fairly advanced age (only isolated cases of the disease are diagnosed in persons under 50 years of age).
+When studying the characteristics of temporal arteritis, it was found that very often the symptoms of this disease occur together with manifestations of polymyalgia rheumatica.
 Most often, the first manifestations of the disease are found in women aged 60-70 years.

 Causes of temporal arteritis

-Despite the numerous studies that have been carried out since the first description of the manifestations of temporal arteritis by the American rheumatologists Horton, Magath and Brown in 1932, they have not been reliably established.
+Despite numerous studies that have been conducted since the first description of the manifestations of temporal arteritis by American rheumatologists Horton, Magath and Brown in 1932, they have not been reliably established.
 It is generally accepted that some time before the first signs of the disease appeared, the patient could come into contact with various viruses, bacteria, including Mycobacterium tuberculosis.
-The possible influence of heredity is also not denied - in those areas of the globe where the population entered into related marriages for a long time, the number of cases is much higher than in the population as a whole (the largest number of cases was found in the Scandinavian countries of Europe and the northern states of the USA).
+The possible influence of heredity is also not denied - in those areas of the globe where the population has entered into consanguineous marriages for a long time, the number of cases is significantly higher than in the population as a whole (the largest number of cases were identified in the Scandinavian countries of Europe and the northern states of the USA).

-The impact of environmental factors is also considered proven, under the influence of which disturbances in the activity of the patient's immune system develop - an increase in the sensitivity (sensitization) of the body becomes a starting point in the development of the autoimmune process.
+The influence of environmental factors, under the influence of which disturbances in the activity of the patient’s immune system develop, is also considered proven - increased sensitivity (sensitization) of the body becomes a trigger point in the development of the autoimmune process.

-Its main foci are concentrated in the vascular wall of the arteries of medium and small caliber.
-As a result of these processes, the normal blood flow becomes more difficult, the phenomena of dystrophy and ischemia develop in the tissues that are located behind the site of the vessel lesion.
+Its main foci are concentrated in the vascular wall of medium- and small-caliber arteries.
+As a result of these processes, normal blood flow is hampered, and the phenomena of degeneration and ischemia develop in the tissues that are located behind the site of vessel damage.

-Most often, the inflammatory process in the vascular wall in giant cell arteritis affects the arteries of the head, but in exceptional cases, with the rapid progression of inflammation, it is possible to damage the coronary arteries, vessels of the kidneys, intestines - parietal thrombi can form in them, causing a progressive narrowing of the lumen of the blood vessel.
+Most often, the inflammatory process in the vascular wall with giant cell arteritis affects the arteries of the head, but in exceptional cases, with rapid progression of inflammation, damage to the coronary arteries, kidney vessels, and intestines is possible - parietal blood clots can form in them, causing a progressive narrowing of the lumen of the blood vessel.

 Symptoms of temporal arteritis

 The most characteristic and subjectively difficult to tolerate symptom is headache.
-Most often, it focuses in the temporal region, but can spread to the frontal and parietal zones, and very rarely to the back of the head.
-The pain can be aching or throbbing in nature, and almost always it occurs spontaneously - the patient does not feel the harbingers of an attack (unlike migraine).
-Unpleasant sensations in the vast majority of cases intensify at night, quickly become unbearable, and within a few hours after the onset of the attack, you can see the skin of the head dense and inflamed, sharply painful when trying to palpate the strand - the affected artery.
+Most often it is concentrated in the temporal region, but can spread to the frontal and parietal zones, and very rarely to the back of the head.
+The pain can be aching or throbbing, and it almost always occurs spontaneously - the patient does not feel the warning signs of an attack (unlike migraine).
+Unpleasant sensations in the vast majority of cases intensify at night, quickly become unbearable, and within a few hours after the onset of the attack, you can see the scalp being thick and inflamed, sharply painful when trying to palpate the cord - the affected artery.

-In cases where the process affects the arteries supplying the face area, the patient may experience "intermittent claudication" of the tongue, chewing and, very rarely, facial muscles, this greatly complicates the patient's normal communication (difficulties arise when talking) and nutrition (prolonged chewing food causes a sharp pain in the muscles of the face).
+In cases where the process affects the arteries supplying blood to the facial area, the patient may experience “intermittent claudication” of the tongue, chewing and, very rarely, facial muscles; this significantly complicates the patient’s normal communication (difficulties arise when speaking) and nutrition (prolonged chewing food causes sharp pain in the facial muscles).

-In about half of patients, in the absence of adequate treatment, temporal arteritis begins to progress rapidly, and after 30-40 days visual disturbances may appear, the cause of the development of chimes is ischemic damage to the optic nerve or thrombosis of the central retinal artery.
-In this case, the likelihood of irreversible blindness is high - the atrophy of the optic nerve becomes the cause of its early development.
+In approximately half of the patients, in the absence of adequate treatment, temporal arteritis begins to rapidly progress, and after 30-40 days, visual impairment may appear; the cause of the development of arteritis is ischemic damage to the optic nerve or thrombosis of the central retinal artery.
+In this case, there is a high probability of irreversible blindness - the cause of its early development is atrophy of the optic nerve.

 Diagnosis of the disease

 To establish or confirm the diagnosis, it is necessary to perform a clinical analysis of blood and urine, the changes of which are similar to the manifestations of other autoimmune diseases - anemia, a sharp increase in ESR, and traces of protein in the urine are detected.
-In the biochemical analysis of blood, signs of an active inflammatory process, changes in the coagulogram are found.
-An accurate diagnosis can only be made after a histological examination of a piece of the wall of the temporal artery obtained by performing a percutaneous biopsy.
+A biochemical blood test reveals signs of an active inflammatory process and changes in the coagulogram.
+An accurate diagnosis can be made only after a histological examination of a piece of the wall of the temporal artery obtained by performing a percutaneous biopsy.

 Treatment of temporal arteritis

-In some cases, it also turns out to be necessary to prescribe immunosuppressants - these drugs are needed when there is a threat of developing blindness or when signs of a generalization of the process are detected (in this case, patients rarely live more than 6 months without treatment).
-It is important to remember that with temporal arteritis, a reliable indicator of improvement is not a change in the patient's well-being, but the dynamics of laboratory parameters, so the dose of hormones is selected based on the severity of non-specific laboratory indicators of inflammation (ESR, C-reactive protein).
+In some cases, it is also necessary to prescribe immunosuppressants - these drugs are needed when there is a threat of developing blindness or when signs of generalization of the process are identified (without treatment, patients in this case rarely survive more than 6 months).
+It is important to remember that with temporal arteritis, a reliable indicator of improvement is not a change in the patient’s well-being, but the dynamics of laboratory parameters, therefore the dose of hormones is selected based on the severity of nonspecific laboratory parameters of inflammation (ESR, C-reactive protein).

-In addition, with severe violations of blood clotting processes, anticoagulants of direct and indirect action, antiplatelet drugs are prescribed.
-To improve the general condition of the patient, symptomatic (eliminating individual manifestations of the disease) and metabolic therapy are prescribed - antianginal drugs for angina pectoris and abdominal toad, vitamins.
+In addition, in case of severe disorders of blood clotting processes, direct and indirect anticoagulants and antiplatelet drugs are prescribed.
+To improve the general condition of the patient, symptomatic (eliminating individual manifestations of the disease) and metabolic therapy are prescribed - antianginal drugs for angina pectoris and abdominal pain, vitamins.

 heal-cardio.ru